geevi/home2.0/content/teaching/adv-math-structs/index.md

 ## Grading
-- Weekly Assignments: 20%
+- Assignment Tests: 20%
-  - 8 in total, 2 per quarter.
-  - Deadlines at the begining of tutorials.
-  - Questions based on assignments will be asked to random student during class.
-So make sure you understand your solutions.
+  - Practice problems will be given after each lecture.
+  - There will be a test based on practice problems once in a quarter (4 in total) with 5 marks each.

 - Quiz 1, Quiz 2: 10% each
   - Weight: 10% each